+Dazed Digital: Where do you draw the line between art, fashion and product design?
 Iris Van Herpen: It’s a mix of everything.
 It’s important to work round the body, and my work is about fabric, shape and new techniques.
 I used a lot of fabrics commonly used in architecture –I like to bring new techniques into fashion, because otherwise I cannot breathe nor continue creating.

+DD: You said digital technology was a core influence of the collection – how has it impacted on the clothes?
 Iris Van Herpen: There is a lot of digital knowledge in the clothes, all pieces are made by machines: first designed on the computer then put through other programmes and then it is made by laser.
 All pieces are very difficult techniques that I cannot only do by hand.
 So there is a lot of digital technique involved in the collection combined with handwork.

+DD: Do people view fashion differently because of technology?
 Iris Van Herpen: Yes, it’s all going more quickly, people know they can look anything up on the internet rather than going to an exhibition, it changes everything.

+DD: Are these positive changes?
 Iris Van Herpen: Change is good, but at the same time I want to take advantage of these changes, I try to take old and new techniques into my practice and combine it into my clothing.